Older People and HIV

 The first studies of HIV in older people were done before strong anti-HIV drugs were available.
 Most of them showed that older people got sicker and died faster than younger people.
 This was thought to be due to the weaker immune systems of older people.
 Also, older people usually have health problems in addition to HIV.

 Recent research shows that older people respond well to antiretroviral treatment.
-Most older patients, unless they are drug users or have mental problems, take their medications more regularly than younger patients.
+Most older patients, unless they are drug users or have mental health problems, take their HIV medications more regularly than younger patients.
 They have better adherence (see Fact Sheet 405).

 Treatment side effects (see Fact Sheet 550) may not be any more frequent in older people.
 However, changes caused by aging can resemble or worsen treatment side effects.
-For example, aging is a major risk factor for heart disease and for increasing fat in the abdomen.
+For example, older age is a major risk factor for heart disease and for increasing fat in the abdomen.
 Some older people without HIV lose fat that looks similar to the changes caused by lipodystrophy.

 Recent research suggests that many of the health problems of older people may progress faster in people with HIV.
 Inflammation (see Fact Sheet 484) is a major factor in several diseases of aging.